lambe-lang/specification/README.md

 Lambë does not provide a pattern matching but a Kotlin like smart cast on types.

 ```
-sig isEmpty : self -> Bool for Option a
+sig isEmpty : self -> Bool for Option _

 def isEmpty =
     when self
     is None -> true
     is Some -> false
 ```